La Noche de San Juan

 Whatever the custom, the beaches are full of people and a good time is had by all in the lead up to midnight… and long after.

 Where is it?
 San Juan celebrations are held up and down the coast.
 Down at Torre del Mar there are plenty of parties held either by groups of friends or chiringuitos.

 When is it?
 From sunset on Saturday 23rd June 2018.

 Why should you go?
 A traditional festival that marks the start of summer, it’s full of good feeling and fun and really gets you in the mood for the summer.

-Torre del Mar has a schedule of events planned including a competition of ‘júas’ (caricatured effigies), ‘espeto’ tastings, a free concert from cheesy Latin crooner Carlos Baute at 20.00hrs and, at midnight, a huge fireworks display.
+Torre del Mar has a schedule of events planned including a competition of ‘júas’ (caricatured effigies), ‘espeto’ tastings, a free concert from El Arrebato (a flamenco-pop artist) at 20.00hrs in front of El Copo and, at midnight, a fireworks display.

 Where to park?
 There’s plenty of parking along the seafront in Torre del Mar.
 Given that it’s one of the most popular fiestas of the summer, though, it’s best to be prepared to park up in the outskirts and walk down to the coast.

 What to eat?
 You’re in Malaga province, so sardines barbecued on a skewer or ‘espetos’ are the order of the day.
 Up the coast in Almuñécar a traditional food for San Juan is a ‘bollo’, a hard-boiled egg wrapped in bread.
 The idea is you take it onto the beach with you as an ideal picnic-style snack.
 Called ‘hornazos’ in Velez they can be bought at Panaderia Ortiz on Plaza de las Carmelitas.